Birth of Kazi Nazrul Islam

 Nazrul joined the army

-After giving the pre-test examination he left the school and enlisted himself in Indian Army at the age of eighteen.
-As a soldier of 49th Bengal Regiment, he was posted to the cantonment in Karachi.
+After taking the pre-test examination he left the school and enlisted himself in the Indian Army at the age of eighteen.
+As a soldier of the 49th Bengal Regiment, he was posted to the cantonment in Karachi.

 Byather Daan – First prose